Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Acknowledgements

 This paper made use of the IAC HTCondor facility (\url{http://research.cs.wisc.edu/htcondor/}), partly financed by the Ministry of Economy and Competitiveness with FEDER funds, code IACA13-3E-2493.
 MP wishes to acknowledge the contribution of the IAC High-Performance Computing support team and hardware facilities to the results of this research, specially to Ángel de Vicente.

-MP acknowledges support from the pre-doctoral program at the Center for Computational Astrophysics, Flatiron Institute.
+MP acknowledges Giulio Fabbian for useful discussions during the early stages of this work, as well as support from the pre-doctoral program at the Center for Computational Astrophysics, Flatiron Institute.
 Research at the Flatiron Institute is supported by the Simons Foundation.
 MP acknowledges support from the Agencia Estatal de Investigación del Ministerio de Ciencia en Innovación (AEIMICIN) and the European Social Fund (ESF+) under grant PRE2021-098156.
-C.H.-M. acknowledges the support of the Spanish Ministry of Science and Innovation via project PID2021-126616NB-I00.
+MP and C.H.-M acknowledge the support of the Spanish Ministry of Science and Innovation under the grants PID2021-126616NB-I00 and "DarkMaps" PID2022-142142NB-I00, and from the European Union through the grant "UNDARK" of the Widening participation and spreading excellence program (project number 101159929).

 The Large-Scale Structure (LSS) research group at Konkoly Observatory has been supported by a \emph{Lend\"ulet} excellence grant by the Hungarian Academy of Sciences (MTA).
 This project has received funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement number 101130774.
 Funding for this project was also available in part through the Hungarian National Research, Development and Innovation Office (NKFIH, grant OTKA NN147550).